 In Tunisia, the Group's operations are focused on the Sabria and Chouech Es Saida fields.
 Sabria is a very large conventional oilfield where our independent reservoir engineers have accessed a field with 445 million barrels of oil equivalent originally in place.
 Of that number approximately 1.7% has been recovered to date.
 This is a very low recovery factor for a conventional oilfield and the Group expects to increase that recovery factor materially.
-The Chouech field in southern Tunisia offers attractive opportunities to increase production from existing oilfields through the application of standard oilfield practices.
-Serinus' Tunisian assets can be typified as existing discovered and producing oilfields where field optimisation provides the path to production, revenue and cash flow growth with no exploration risk.
+The Chouech field in southern Tunisia offers attractive opportunities to increase production for a within a citization of standard citization of standard citization.

+increase production from existing oilfields through the application of standard oilfield practices.
+Senius Tunisian assets can be typified as existing discovered and producing oilfields where field optimisation provides the path to production, revenue and cash flow growth with no exploration risk.
 Underlying the Chouech field is the prospective Acacus gas zone.
 Gas has been discovered and produced from this zone in nearby concessions and recent gas infrastructure developments make this exploration opportunity commercially attractive.